 - the sanction imposed on the Responding Party is grossly inappropriate.

-If none of the grounds in the Request for Appeal meet the grounds in this policy, the request will be denied by the Appeal Chair and the parties will be notified in writing of the denial and the rationale.
+If none of the grounds in the Request for Appeal meet the grounds in this policy, the request will be denied by the Appellate Chair and the parties will be notified in writing of the denial and the rationale.

-If any of the grounds in the Request for Appeal meet the grounds in this policy, then the Appeal Chair will initiate a review of the appeal based on those grounds.
+If any of the grounds in the Request for Appeal meet the grounds in this policy, then the Appellate Chair will initiate a review of the appeal based on those grounds.
 They will notify the other party, the Title IX Coordinator, and, when appropriate, the Investigator(s) and/or the Hearing Officer(s).

 The other party, the Title IX Coordinator, and, when appropriate, the Investigator(s) and/or the Hearing Officer(s) will be provided a copy of the appeal request with the approved grounds and be given three (3) business days to submit a response to the portion of the appeal that was approved and involves them.
 The Chair will forward all responses to the parties for review and comment.

 The non-appealing party (if any) may also choose to raise a new ground for appeal at this time.
-If so, that will be reviewed to determine if it meets the grounds in this policy by the Appeal Chair and either denied or approved.
+If so, that will be reviewed to determine if it meets the grounds in this policy by the Appellate Chair and either denied or approved.
 If approved, it will be forwarded to the party who initially requested an appeal, the Title IX Coordinator, the Investigator(s) and/or Hearing Officer(s), as necessary, who will submit their responses in three (3) business days.
 The responses will also be circulated for review and comment by all parties.

 - Review of Appeal and Notice of Appeal Outcome